Rohaan02/Fyp_PdfReader/README.md

 Used react-icons
 and installed by running this command "npm install react-icons"

-Server ma run
+For toast notifications:-
-npm install openai
+npm install --save react-toastify